thomasmoelhave/tcx-tools/README.markdown

      existing TCX file.

 These tools were written to make Endomondo a little more flexible.
-For instance, heart rate data from indoor workouts is not supported - but adding a single GPS coordinate to the file (such as the location of the gym) is enough to convince Endomondo to display the heart rate data.
+For instance, Endomondo does not display a heart rate graph for workouts that without positioning information.
+However, by adding a single GPS coordinate to the file (such as the location of the gym) you can convince Endomondo to display the heart rate data.

 Installation